dhughes/tiy-java-crash-course/Crash Course.md

 The class name should make sense for what you're modeling.
 For example, if you're modeling a playing card, a logical class name would be `Card`:

-<iframe src='https://glot.io/snippets/egqcc75bo4/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcc75bo4/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 This class doesn't actually _do_ or _describe_ anything, but it is 100% valid code.